sketch-of-an-elephant/category-theory/README.md

 ## Part I: Basics of Category Theory

-In this part, we cover the definition of categories and some essential categorical constructions.
-The two main references are Goldbaltt and Awodey
+In this part, we introduce the definition of categories and explore some essential categorical constructions.
+The two main references are **Goldblatt** and **Awodey**.

 **Topics:**
 - The definition of a category, its philosophical motivations, and examples